Convexly independent subsets of Minkowski sums of convex polygons: Final remarks

 Let us discuss some natural questions for further research.
 Firstly, we do not know how far from optimal is our construction.
 More precisely, consider the function $f \colon \N^{*} \to \N^{*}$ defined as

 By joining our analysis with the result of Tiwary~\cite{tiwary_convex}, we obtain the asymptotic bound $f(n) = \Theta(n \log n)$.
 One can ask for an optimal constant $C$ such that $f(n) \le C n \log n$.
 Secondly, we wonder if our family of graphs $G_{k} = (U_{k} \dunion V_{k}, E_{k})$ can be still embedded in the plane if we impose a stronger condition on the midpoints of the edges.
 For instance, we may ask for an embedding such that $U_{k}$ and $V_{k}$ are south-east chains and the midpoints of $E_{k}$ are contained in some convex curve of small degree, such as a circle or a parabola.
-Our interest in this question is motivated by the following observation: if $G_{k}$ are realizable in the south-east quadrant of the plane $\{(x_{1}, x_{2}) \colon x_{1} \ge 0, x_{2} \le 0\}$ in such a way that the midpoints of $E_{k}$ are on the unit circle, then we obtain a $\Theta(n \log n)$ bound for the unit distance problem of Erd\H{o}s and Moser~\cite{erdos_moser_unit}.
+Our interest in this question is motivated by the following observation: if $G_{k}$ are realizable in the south-east quadrant of the plane in such a way that the midpoints of $E_{k}$ are on the unit circle, then we obtain a $\Theta(n \log n)$ bound for the convex version of the unit distance problem, proposed by Erd\H{o}s and Moser~\cite{erdos_moser_unit} (see~\cite{furedi_unit_distance,aggarwal_unit} for more information on lower and upper bounds for this variant of the unit distance problem).
+Indeed, suppose that $h_k \colon (U_k \dunion V_k) \to \R^{2}$ is an embedding of $G_{k}$ such that $h_k(U_k)$ and $h_k(V_k)$ are south-east chains, $h_k(U_k), h_k(V_k) \subset \{x \in \R^2 \colon x_{1} \ge 0, x_{2} \le 0\}$, and $\| \frac{h_k(u) + h_k(v)}{2}\|_2 = 1$ for all $(u,v) \in E_k$.
+Then, the points $-h_k(U_k)$ form a monotone concave chain in the north-west quadrant of the plane and $h_k(V_k)$ form a monotone convex chain in the south-east quadrant of the plane, which implies that the collection $\{-h_k(U_k), h_k(V_k)\}$ is convexly independent.
+Therefore, the polygon $P_k \coloneqq \conv\{-h_k(U_k)/2, h_k(V_k)/2\}$ has $2^{k+1}$ vertices and $\Theta(k2^k)$ diagonals of length one.
+As noted in the introduction, the existence of such an embedding cannot be excluded using the current list of forbidden matrices~\cite{aggarwal_unit}.
+We were neither able to construct these embeddings nor find a new forbidden pattern that occurs in $G_k$.